kaminiwalunj/mslearn-fabric/Instructions/Labs/get-started-with-lakehouse-lab2.md

-# Lab : Analyze data with Apache Spark
+# Lab-02 : Analyze data with Apache Spark

 ## Overview
 Apache Spark is an open source parallel processing framework for large-scale data processing and analytics.
 Spark has become popular in "big data" processing scenarios, and is available in multiple platform implementations; including Azure HDInsight, Azure Databricks, Azure Synapse Analytics, and Microsoft Fabric.